 We are not on any internet comparison sites and do not have any cuddly toys or gimmicky marketing tricks.
 We just put all our effort in providing our customers the best cover, for the right price combined with a premium-level service.

 We believe in providing our customers competitive car insurance with products suitable for their needs.
 Being independent we are able to provide impartial advice on the best product for your needs.
-Having access to multiple insurance companies we are able to command competitive pricing ensuring you get value for money.
+Our reputation in the market enables us to negotiate competitive pricing, ensuring you get value for money.

 I have used Alan Boswell for about 15 years now and have always been exceptionally pleased with the service.